tonymorello/n8n-nodes-ibmi-db2/README.md

 * **Database** (optional) - _Default database/schema_
 * **Libraries** (optional) - _Specifies one or more libraries that you want to add/replace in the library list_
 * **Port** (optional) - _Connection port_
 * **Translate Binary** (optional) - _Specifies whether binary data is translated.
-If this property is set to "true", then BINARY and VARBINARY fields are treated as CHAR and VARCHAR fields (Default: True)_
+If this property is set to "true", then BINARY and VARBINARY fields are treated as CHAR and VARCHAR fields (Default: False)_
 * **Translate Boolean** (optional) - _Specifies how Boolean objects are interpreted when setting the value for a character field/parameter.
-Setting the property to "false", would store the Boolean object in the character field as either "1" or "0 (Default: False)"_
+Setting the property to "false", would store the Boolean object in the character field as either "1" or "0 (Default: True)"_

 ## Compatibility

-Developed and tested on n8n v1.14.2.
-I did not test any previous version, so if you feel like trying and reporting back I will update this README.
+Compatible with n8n v1.14 and above.

 ## Resources